-With that, having a good time management is essential to your role.
+With that, having good time management is essential to your role.
 It leads to better efficiency and productivity, less time wasted, less stress, and more accomplished tasks with less effort.

-For many of us, the COVID-19 pandemic has forced us to make virtual meetings a new normal for our daily work routines.
+For many of us, the COVID-19 pandemic has forced us to make virtual meetings a new normal in our daily work routines.
 In turn, the desire to overcome the scourge of terrible meetings has become even more challenging on your end.

 Prepare Ahead Of Time